maxio-com/stoplight-platform-developer-docs/docs/advanced/Expert-Usage.md

 ## Communication

-Chargify enables you to communicate with your subscribers through a variety of methods:
+Advanced Billing enables you to communicate with your subscribers through a variety of methods:

 * [Email templating](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405217029261)
 * The use of [Liquid Syntax](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405065579661) in your emails and communications